Eli-wisdom/Data_Structures_And_Algorithms/StackAssignment/README.md

  **Two classes are created**

-        - 1.stackNList represent the stack.
+        - stackNList represent the stack.

-        - 2.Node represent the Node(a cup).
+        - Node represent the Node(a cup).
  ___
 **Methods that illustrate the function of Stack**